Erratum for Ricci-flat graphs with girth at least five

 Essentially we have two cases to consider: \begin{description} \item[Case] i)+iv): Now consider the edge $w_1x_1$.
 By Lemma 1, there are a pair of opposite $C_5$ sharing the edge $w_1x_1$.
-The unmarked third neighbor of $w_1$ must be $u$.
-But this creates a $C_4$: $w_1wx_2uw_1$.
+Such a pair of opposite pentagons can be obtained only by adding a new vertex $w_3$ as the third neighbor of $w_1$ and connecting $w_3$ to $w_2$, since connecting $w_1$ to $u$ would cause a $C_4$.
+Now $x_1w_1w_3w_2vx_1$ and $x_1w_1wx_2xx_1$ are the two opposite pentagons at $x_1w_1$.
+But, in order to have two opposite pentagons also at the new edge $w_1w_3$ we must have $w_3u$ as an edge, which then creates a $C_4$: $w_3uy_2w_2w_3$.
 Contradiction!

 \item[Case] ii)+iv).
 Let $w_3$ be the third neighbor of $w$. ($w_3$ is distinct from $w_1$ and $w_2$ since the girth of $G$ is at least $5$.)
-Applying Lemma 1 on the edge $wx_2$, we have a pair of opposite $C_5$'s passing through $wx_2$.
+Applying Lemma 1 on the edge $wx_2$, we must have a pair of opposite $C_5$'s passing through $wx_2$.
 This will force $w_3w_1$ to be an edge.
 Similarly, by considering $wy_1$, we conclude that $w_3w_2$ must be an edge.
 This completes a $3$-regular graph.
 It is easy to check this is the Triplex graph.